The Ultimate Guide to Team Building Skills

 - A recognition program

-Research also shows that specific team building components produce a greater organisational performance.
+Research also shows that specific components of team building skills produce a greater organisational performance.

-A 1999 study by researchers from Syracuse University identified role clarification being more likely to increase organisational performance compared to other team building components, including, goal setting, problem-solving, and interpersonal relations.
+A 1999 study by researchers from Syracuse University identified role clarification being more likely to increase organisational performance compared to other components of team building skills.
+This includes goal setting, problem-solving, and interpersonal relations.

-Team building is beneficial in multiple types of organisations and work environments.
+Team building skills are beneficial to multiple types of organisations and work environments.
 For example, a study by the University of Maryland evaluated the impact of teams on flight crews, computer-supported groups and other types of autonomous work groups.
 The review found overwhelming evidence of the contribution of teams to organisational effectiveness.

 Clearly, team building is a great asset to any organisation.

-Experts have given different approaches to team building.
+There are a number of different theoretical approaches used for developing team building skills.
 Two notable ones are Eduardo Salas’ Four Approaches to team building and Bruce Tuckman’s Forming Storming Norming Performing team-development model.

-In the ‘Handbook of Human Factors and Ergonomics Methods’, Eduardo Salas and colleagues’ explained four approaches to team building:
+In the ‘Handbook of Human Factors and Ergonomics Methods’, Eduardo Salas and colleagues’ explained four approaches to team building skills:

 1. Setting Goals